mritunjaysharma394/vowpal-wiki/One-Against-All-(oaa)-multi-class-example.md

 * Uses a loop of K separate binary classifications.
 * Each iteration classifies target feature i of K against all others (binary classification).

+Note: since the reduction is to binary classifications, using logistic-loss (`--loss_function logistic`) is natural with --oaa.

 ### Example

 Assume we have a 3-class classification problem.
 We label our 3 classes {1,2,3}